 Edit your comments settings

-- To allow visitors to leave comments on your blog, click to toggle the Enable commenting switch on.
+- To allow visitors to leave comments on your blog, click to toggle the Turn on commenting switch on.

 - To add visitors who comment on your blog to your contacts database, select the Allow comments to create contacts checkbox.